Ride Along 2: Release

 On March 13, 2014, Universal set the film's release date as January 15, 2016.
 The first official trailer for Ride Along 2 was released on August 13, 2015, and was attached to screenings of Universal's Straight Outta Compton.

 Home media

 Ride Along 2 was released on DVD and Blu-ray on April 26, 2016.

+Music

+The movie features exclusive unreleased songs from Pitbull, Wahin, DJ Ricky Luna and Major Lazer.

 Reception

 Box office

 Ride Along 2 grossed $90.9 million in North America and $33.4 million in other territories, for a worldwide total of $124.3 million, against a budget of $40 million.

 The film was released in North America on January 15, 2016, alongside 13 Hours: The Secret Soldiers of Benghazi and Norm of the North.
 The film was projected to gross $40–45 million over the four-day Martin Luther King Jr. weekend, and become the first film to overtake Star Wars: The Force Awakens for number one at the weekend box office.
 The film made $1.3 million from its Thursday night previews, improving on the $1.1 million of the original.
 Ride Along 2 went on to gross $35.2 million in its opening weekend and $41 million for the four-day MLK Holiday weekend, lower than its predecessor's $48.6 million four-day MLK Holiday opening two years prior, but still finished first at the box office.
 The film fell 64.7% to $12.4 million in its second weekend, compared to the 48% sophomore drop of the first film.